 How a Wis. pilot program is attracting local applicants

-After struggling with turnover, the City of Antigo Fire Department created a homegrown program to solve its problem
+After struggling with turnover, the City of Antigo Fire Department created a homegrown program to solve its staffing shortage

-Dubbed as "America's Dairyland," Wisconsin is famous for its cheese and dairy products.
-About 90 miles from Green Bay, sits Antigo, Wisconsin, a rural town known for its small-town, friendly atmosphere.
+Dubbed as “America’s Dairyland,” Wisconsin is famous for its cheese and dairy products.
+And about 90 miles from Green Bay sits Antigo, a rural town known for its small-town, friendly atmosphere.

 Like many small towns, residents enjoy a sense of community that the hustle and bustle of larger nearby cities struggle to provide.

 Antigo is no different.
 And for over 100 years, the city has been served and protected by the City of Antigo Fire Department, a combination department made up of members with strong, long-standing ties to the community.

 At the helm is Chief Jon Petroskey, who was born and raised in Antigo on a dairy farm and has been a full-time member since 1993.

 Over the years, Petroskey worked his way through the ranks, moving from lieutenant to deputy chief, and eventually taking on the title of chief in 2008.
 His father, who also served as a volunteer firefighter, influenced Petroskey’s decision to consider a career in fire/EMS at 18 years old.

 “It just kind of grew from there,” he said.

 But over the years, Petroskey noticed an alarming trend that many similar small-town rural departments struggle with – the recruitment and retention of members.

 “We struggle with having people come here, and then a short time later, within a year or two, they end up going back to their hometown, which is usually a bigger community of some sort,” he explained.
 “People end up going away from our little community since it’s so rural … and it’s difficult.”